vitejs/vite/docs/guide/api-vite-environment.md

 ## Using environments in the Vite server

-A Vite dev server exposes two environments by default named `'browser'` and `'ssr'`.
+A Vite dev server exposes two environments by default named `'browser'` and `'node'`.
 The browser environment runs in client apps that have imported the `/@vite/client` module.
-The SSR environment runs in the same runtime as the Vite server (for example, in node) and allows application servers to be used to render requests during dev with full HMR support.
+The Node environment runs in the same runtime as the Vite server and allows application servers to be used to render requests during dev with full HMR support.
 We'll discuss later how frameworks and users can create and register new environments.

 The available environments can be accessed using the `server.environments` read-only array: